-The problems of lack of erection or impotence can prevent penetration into the vagina and the consequent emission of semen inside it, so this dysfunction can be the cause of certain cases of infertility.
+Problems of lack of erection or impotence can prevent penetration into the vagina and the subsequent ejaculation of semen inside it, which can cause infertility.

 Causes of impotence or erectile dysfunction

-The causes of erectile dysfunction can be distinguished in two, mainly:
+The causes of erectile dysfunction can be divided mainly into two groups:

-Psychological: Stress or conflicts with the environment can cause sexual arousal.
+- Psychological: stress or conflicts with the environment can cause sexual arousal problems.

-Physical: Any problem that affects the nerves, veins or tissues of the penis can prevent the erection, so impotence occurs.
-A clear case is advanced diabetes, in which the nerves and blood vessels are damaged.
+- Physical: Any problem that affects the nerves, veins, or tissues of the penis can prevent an erection, causing impotence.
+A clear case is advanced diabetes, in which nerves and blood vessels are damaged.

-These are the most abundant and affect 90% of men at some point in their lives.
-Social pressure on men to “perform well in bed” is the source of emotional tension and in some cases can cause impotence.
+The psychological causes are the most abundant and affect 90% of men at some point in their lives.
+The socially accepted obligation that a man has to “perform a good role in bed” can generate emotional tension that, in some cases, ends up causing impotence.